If you’re interested in translating or adapting this post, pleaseemail us first.

 The country was also a solid market for eBay itself.
 60% of eBay’s revenue comes from international markets, where Russia is one of the leaders.
 Besides, Russia is the third of eBay’s traffic sources after the US and Canada.

-Leaping ahead, eBaymag, the next project with eBay that Martians jumped in two years later after starting eBay Social, was also launched in Russia.
+Leaping ahead, eBaymag, the next project with eBay that Martians jumped in two years later after starting eBay Bonus, was also launched in Russia.
 Today this B2B service operates in 120 countries worldwide.

 A couple of years earlier, Groupon had shared the same destiny in the market: the large marketplace made a hit in the Russian market, raised significant investments, and scaled fast into a global ecommerce service with over $2B annual revenue.
 Evil Martians were behind this success story, building Groupon Russia as a core tech team.
 And the eBay team deferred to this Martian experience to build the entire product from scratch.